netarchivesuite/solrwayback/README.md

 SolrWayback comes with additional features:
 * Image search similar to google images
-* Link graphs showing how links (ingoing/outgoing) for domains using the D3 javascript framework.
+* Link graph showing links (ingoing/outgoing) for domains using the D3 javascript framework.
 * Raw download of any harvested resource from the binary Arc/Warc file.